 How does Canadian government funding compare to SR&ED tax credits?

-As well, business owners are entitled to SR&ED tax credits once per year.
+As well, business owners are only entitled to SR&ED tax credits once per year.
 As such, no immediate or regular cash flow improvements are gained.
-Small business grants and Canadian government funding programs are available at different points throughout the year and can provide immediate cash flow impacts and direct support to on-going projects.
+Small business grants and Canadian government funding programs are available at different points throughout the year and can provide immediate cash flow impacts and direct support to upcoming projects.

 Types of Business Funding